Animal sanctuary

+An animal sanctuary is a facility where animals are brought to live and to be protected for the rest of their lives.
+Some sanctuaries focus on a particular genus, species or geographic region, while others may cater to farmed animals or wildlife more generally.

-Unlike animal shelters, sanctuaries typically do not seek to find new human homes for animals, and instead maintain each animal until their natural death (either from disease or from other animals in the sanctuary).
-In some cases, an establishment may have characteristics of both a sanctuary and a shelter; for instance, some animals may be in residence temporarily until a good home is found and others may be permanent residents.
-The mission of sanctuaries is generally to be safe havens, where the animals receive the best care that the sanctuaries can provide.
-Animals are not bought, sold, or traded, nor are they used for testing or experimentation.
-Additionally, no parts of nor secretions from the animals, such as eggs, wool, or milk, are commodified.
+Unlike zoos, sanctuaries do not breed animals, exhibit them for human entertainment, offer visitors the chance to touch animals, or use animals commercially.
+Unlike animal shelters, sanctuaries typically do not seek to find new human homes for animals; they provide a safe haven for each animal until their natural death.
+In some cases, an establishment may have characteristics of both a sanctuary and a shelter, however, assisting in rehoming when needed.
+Animals are not bought, sold, or traded, nor are they used for testing or experimentation, although sanctuaries may be used to research animal behavior in a non-invasive way.
+Additionally, no parts of nor secretions from the animals, such as eggs, wool, milk, fur, feathers, fangs, claws, hooves, horns, antlers, or tusks, are commodified.
 The resident animals are given the opportunity to behave as naturally as possible in a protective environment.